lintool/guide/ignoring-advice.md

 [2] Yes, there indeed cases (but relatively rare) where a student ignore my advice in the category, but ended up with a better outcome than would have occurred if my advice had been followed.

-[3] In fact, that's one key to progress.
+[3] In fact, violation of best practices is one approach to progress.
+Learning to rank using tree-based models constituted best practices before the "neural age".
+Of course, they've since been supplanted (or at the least, augmented) by neural networks.

+[4] Note the subtle difference between "you should..." and "you should think about/consider..."